 Enhanced Mother-Child Health, Nutrition

-Promotion of mother care groups also continues to be a key program activity.
+Promotion of mother care groups continued to be a key program activity.
 In 2012, 49 new groups were formed and received training; a total of 85 mother care groups are active.
 Within those care groups, 827 mother leaders used home visits to convey information on hygiene and sanitation, health seeking behavior, prevention and treatment of diarrhea, child care and maternal health.

 Early Warning System in Southeast

 The early warning system (EWS) is a monitoring tool for slow onset emergencies (e.g., droughts) and rapid onset emergencies (e.g., hurricanes).
 It helps communities successfully identify and respond to shocks.
-ACDI/VOCA has become the leader in developing a sustainable EWS for the southeast, designed to create linkages between local authorities, community leaders and the Cordination Nationale de la Sécurité Alimentaire (CNSA).
+ACDI/VOCA became the leader in developing a sustainable EWS for the southeast, designed to create linkages between local authorities, community leaders and the Cordination Nationale de la Sécurité Alimentaire (CNSA).

-ACDI/VOCA has spearheaded a joint food security observatory in the southeast, which publishes southeast early warning bulletins.
+ACDI/VOCA spearheaded a joint food security observatory in the southeast, which publishes southeast early warning bulletins.
 The bulletins provide rainfall data, prices for selected markets and relevant agricultural information, as well as information from the Ministry of Health.
 The bulletins are published in collaboration with the Observatoire de la Sécurité Alimentaire du Sud-est (OSASE) and are available on CNSA’s website.

-The project has worked closely with Haiti’s Département de Protection Civile (DPC) to review and prepare emergency contingency plans with local authorities, key leaders and other nongovernmental organizations from different localities and communes.
+The project worked closely with Haiti’s Département de Protection Civile (DPC) to review and prepare emergency contingency plans with local authorities, key leaders and other nongovernmental organizations from different localities and communes.
 As a result, 168 localities are now covered by an EWS that is linked to a response system, and a new contingency plan was published this year.